 KPMG will review your tax position and work with you to complete a report addressing HMRC's areas of concern.
 We will attend meetings with HMRC on your behalf and negotiate, where possible, the level of the omitted tax and the level of the penalties; to ensure you do not pay more than you owe.

-The COP 9 procedure can be stressful, intrusive and prolonged.
+The CDF process and subsequent investigation under COP9 can be stressful, intrusive and prolonged.
 KPMG will help make the process as quick and pain free as possible so you can complete your disclosure and move on.
 We have a strong track record of resolving prolonged and difficult disputes with HMRC.
 It does not matter where you are in the process, we can provide a fresh approach and a much needed solution.

 If you would like further information, please contact us on 0800 970 9690 to arrange a free, no obligation initial discussion to explore your options.